SCHOLARSHIPS & COURSE OFFERINGS

 The Creative Arts Scholarship is for new (first-time freshmen or transfer students of any level) full-time, degree-seeking students from outside Tennessee who do not qualify for in-state tuition though another award -- such as the Border County Program or Academic Common Market.
 These programs are preferable for some students, as they do not have a time limit – the Creative Arts Scholarship entitles students to pay in-state tuition rates for eight semesters.
-Students from outside the United States are invited to apply as well, in consultation with International Programs and Services at ETSU.
+Students from outside the United States are invited to apply as well, in consultation with International Student and Scholar Services at ETSU.

 Applicants must apply for admission to East Tennessee State University and demonstrate both performance skills and academic achievement that indicate a strong potential for success in Bluegrass, Old-Time, and Country Music Studies.

 First-time freshmen should have a 21 ACT (990 SAT) or a 2.75 high school GPA, while transfer students should have a cumulative GPA of 2.5 or higher on 12 or more transferable credit hours.
 Exceptions will be considered.

 Scholarship awardees commit to: